fncbook/fnc/chapter2/norms.md

 ```
 ::::

-The last equality above follows from linearity (as shown in @problem-linearity).
+The last equality above follows from linearity (as shown in @problem-norms-linearity).
 It is derived from the interpretation of a matrix as a linear operator between $\real^n$ and $\real^m$.
 Thus in the 2-norm, for instance,

 ```{math}
 \| \mathbf{A} \|_2 = \max_{\| \mathbf{x} \|_2=1} \| \mathbf{A}\mathbf{x} \|_2.